spatie/laravel-csp/README.md

 Route::get('my-page', 'MyController')->middleware(Spatie\Csp\AddCspHeaders::class . ':' .
 MyProfile::class);
 ```

-This profile will override the one configured in the config file for that specific route or group of routes.
+The given profile will override the one configured in the config file for that specific route or group of routes.

 ## Usage

 This package allows you to define CSP profiles.
-A CSP profile determines which CSP directives should be used.
+A CSP profile determines which CSP directives will be set in the headers of the response.

 An example of a CSP directive is `script-src`.
 If this has the value `'self' www.google.com` then your site can only load scripts from it's own domain of `www.google.com`.
 You'll find [a list with all CSP directives](https://www.w3.org/TR/CSP3/#csp-directives) at Mozilla's excellent developer site.